Standard Genoese pattern with French indices made by Biermans for Cigarrillo Holiday and the Estanco de Naipes del Perú.

 Patience deck for British American Tobacco printed by Speelkaartenfabriek Nederland c.1940

-Half-sized cigarette playing cards published by Bucktrout & Co., Ltd (Guernsey) from a small range of cigarette cards published during 1919-1930.
+Half-sized cigarette playing cards published by Bucktrout & Co., Ltd (Guernsey) c.1930.

 Carreras Fortune Telling Cards, 1926